 Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 The death toll keeps creeping up.
-The massive storm has killed at least 42 people across the United States and is expected to claim more lives after trapping some residents inside houses and knocking out power to tens of thousands of homes and businesses.
+The massive storm has killed at least 53 people across the United States and is expected to claim more lives after trapping some residents inside houses and cars, stranding emergency vehicles, and knocking out power to tens of thousands of homes and businesses.

 The extreme weather stretched from the Great Lakes near Canada to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians.